stordahl/sanity-plugin-snipcart-bestsellers/README.md

 # sanity-plugin-snipcart-bestsellers 🔌

 A dashboard widget for viewing top sellers from Snipcart.
-This plugin is a part of the Steel headless commerce sudo framework.
+This plugin is a part of the Steel headless commerce tool kit.

 ## Installation